beaumccartney/beaumccartney.github.io/src/blog/c-nested-defer.md

 }
 ```

-When this is expanded, both defer loops will declare the loop counter variable,
+However, there's a problem: when this is expanded, both defer loops will
-and the inner variable will shadow the outer variable.
-Depending on your
+declare the loop counter variable, and the inner variable will shadow the outer
-compiler and build process, this may be a warning or error.
+variable.
+Depending on your compiler and build process, this may be a warning
+or error.

 If shadowing isn't a problem in your context, then this is fine.
-However, you
+That said, you
 may want to use this construct in multiple places, libraries, etc. In these
 environments, making consumers have to deal with warnings from your code adds
 friction,<fn>Turning warnings on and off for given sections of c code is